AAAylinChen/GenAI-Use-SD-SIGCSE/README.md

 ├── analysis/ # Stata scripts and outputs
 │ └── ordinal-regression.do
 │
-├──Three-Layer Framework/ # Framework and use scenarios │ ├── THREE-LAYERS.pdf
-│ ├── THREE-LAYERS.png
-│ └── Three-Layer Framework Use Scenario.md
-│
 ├── LICENSE # CC BY 4.0 license
 └── README.md # Project description and instructions
 ```